 Which schools offer degrees in forensic science?

-- The Department of Forensic Science has an affiliation with forensic science education programs at Virginia Commonwealth University (VCU), located in Richmond, Virginia.
-VCU offers both B.S. and M.S. degrees in Forensic Science.
-Both programs are accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
+- Forensic Science is a popular degree program.
+Programs that are accredited by the Forensic Education Program Accreditation Commission (FEPAC) meet rigorous curriculum standards.
+Information on FEPAC accreditation standards and accredited programs can be found on their website.
+For additional information on forensic science education opportunities and a career brochure, visit the student section of the American Academy of Forensic Sciences website.
+The Department of Forensic Science has an affiliation with forensic science education programs at Virginia Commonwealth University (VCU), located in Richmond, Virginia.
+VCU offers both B.S. and M.S. degrees in Forensic Science, which are accredited by FEPAC.
 Several of the lecture/laboratory courses within the Masters program are taught at the DFS Central Laboratory in Richmond.
 More information about both degree programs can be found at http://www.has.vcu.edu/forensics.
-Visit the FEPAC website to obtain information about the accreditation standards and accredited programs.
-For additional information on forensic science education opportunities and a career brochure, visit the student section of the American Academy of Forensic Sciences website.

 How do I get a job in forensic science?